If you want to make a difference in this world, you don't necessarily have

 or have organized a food drive at your club or workplace, many food banks will

 send a truck to pick up the collected donations if you call and inform them

 it is there.
 Remember, kindness is always appreciated.

-This page is brought to you by the kind sponsors at Dental Studio - a family dentist found in the city of London Ontario.
+This page is brought to you by the kind people at SHLaw Office.
 They ask you to kindly remember to support your local food bank!